RossFla2001/MCA-2021/README.md

 # MCA
-\[Enter your responses to Week 1, tasks 2 and 3 here\]

 # Week 1 - Task 2
 My theme for my data set will be an artist - Motley Crue!
+(This has since changed) - noted in my reflection

 # Week 1 - Task 3